 Some links in this post may be affiliate links

-Smilax Asparagus Fern (Asparagus asparagoides) performs best in medium to bright indirect light, average warmth, moderate humidity and moderately moist, rich, well-drained, all purpose soils coupled with weekly feeding in the growing season.
+Smilax Asparagus Fern (Asparagus asparagoides) grows best in medium to bright indirect light, average warmth and humidity, and moderately moist, rich, well-drained soils coupled with weekly feeding in the growing season.

-Asparagus asparagoides also called Cape Smilax, Bridal Creeper or Bridal-veil Creeper is among the herbaceous ornamental Asparagus plants with vigorously-growing, trailing stems on which shiny green leaf-like structures are borne.
+Asparagus asparagoides also called Cape Smilax, Bridal Creeper or Bridal-veil Creeper is among the herbaceous ornamental Asparagus varieties, and bears vigorously-growing, trailing stems on which shiny, green, leaf-like structures are borne.

-Though commonly called a fern, Cape Smilax is not among the True Ferns as it is much easier to grow than true ferns.
+Though commonly called a fern, Cape Smilax is not a True Fern, it is much easier to grow than true ferns.
 It adapts well to wide variations in light, heat and watering frequency.

 Botanical name: Asparagus asparagoides